 Because native tests run in a process separate from the JVM running the tests, all communication between the tests and the application under test must go over network or some other kind of interprocess communication.
 We typically use JAX-RS endpoints (on the application side) and RestAssured (on the test side) for this purpose.

 As suggested in the Testing user guide, our native tests typically extend their JVM counterparts using the same test code for both JVM and native mode.
 For this reason we abstain from using CDI and direct call of application code in our tests.

 As mentioned in Create new extension section,

-Keeping the set of test module dependencies as small as possible has two main advantages:
+Keeping the set of test module dependencies as small as possible has several advantages:

 Less code is faster to compile to native image